 You are here

-The primary mission of the Parent's Guide to Cord Blood is to educate parents with accurate and balanced information about cord blood medical therapies and cord blood storage options.
+The primary mission of the Parent's Guide to Cord Blood is to educate parents with accurate and balanced information about cord blood banking, medical therapies and cord blood storage options.
 This web site explains the motivations for banking umbilical cord blood, and the difference between donating cord blood to a public bank versus paying privately for family storage.

 The second mission of the Parent's Guide to Cord Blood is to analyze new developments in medical research or public policy which could expand the use of cord blood.